Kernix13/markdown-cheatsheet/README.md

 ### Underline

-The links are GitHub are blue, bold and underlined (<ins>on hover</ins>).
+The links on GitHub are blue, bold and underlined (<ins>on hover</ins>).
 The `<ins>` HTML tag underlines text and is normal font color and normal font-weight.
 No one familiar with GitHub will confuse it for a link.
 It's another styling effect that I find more useful than srikethrough.

 This is <ins>text underlined</ins> with the `ins` HTML tag.